 To view overall garbage collection statistics:

-- From the APM Overview page, look for GC Execution statistics on the Web transactions time chart.
+- From the APM Summary page, look for GC Execution statistics on the Web transactions time chart.

-To view garbage collection metrics on a per-transaction basis, go to one.newrelic.com > APM > (select a Ruby app) > Transactions > (selected transaction).
+To view garbage collection metrics on a per-transaction basis, go to one.newrelic.com > APM > (select a Ruby app) > Transactions > (select a transaction).
 You can then view the amount of time spent in GC, and the average number of times GC is called for each transaction.
 Hide other labels for a detailed view of garbage collection.

 Detailed information includes: